 And, be sure to scroll down to the bottom of this post to find my North Shore Oahu Self-Driving + Bus Guide!
 It covers everything you could possibly need to know about getting to and around the North Shore, whether you’re renting a car or taking public transportation.

-First, Where is the North Shore, and How Do I Get There?
+First, Where is North Shore Oahu, and How Do I Get There?

 The North Shore sits right at the northernmost tip of the island of Oahu.
 Technically, this area starts at Kahana Bay and ends at Ka’ena Point.
 But to be clear, the North Shore isn’t just one beach or one town.
 It’s a whole series of beaches, towns, and neighborhoods dotting the northern and northwestern coasts of the island.
 Because of how sprawling the area is, and how beautiful this part of the island is in general, the journey to get around is just as fun as the destination itself, and there are tons of stops worth making.